UniMath/agda-unimath/DESIGN-PRINCIPLES.md

 ## Library structure

-1. The source code of the formalisation can be found in the folder `src`.
+1. The source code of the formalization can be found in the folder `src`.
 2. The library is organized by mathematical subject, with one folder per subject.
 For each folder, there is also an Agda file of the same name, which lists the files in that folder by importing them publicly.
-3. The `agda-unimath` library aims to be an informative resource for formalised mathematics.
-We therefore formalise in literate Agda using markdown, treating files as pages of a mathematics wiki.
+3. The `agda-unimath` library aims to be an informative resource for formalized mathematics.
+We therefore formalize in literate Agda using markdown, treating files as pages of a mathematics wiki.
 4. Each file is focused on a single topic, typically introducing one new concept and establishing its basic properties, or proving a central theorem and